Lecture Archive

 Peter W. Singer, Senior Fellow, Brookings Institution and one of the Smithsonian Institution’s “leading innovators in the nation”.
 His new book, “CyberWarfare and CyberSecurity: What Everyone Needs to Know” will be the topic of his lecture.
 A generation ago, "cyberspace" was just a term from science fiction, used to describe the nascent network of computers linking a few university labs.
 Today, our entire modern way of life, from communication to commerce to conflict, fundamentally depends on the Internet.
 And the cybersecurity issues that result challenge literally everyone.
 Dr. Singer’s lecture will be given “in a lively, accessible style, filled with engaging stories and illustrative anecdotes” which means we should all emerge experts!

-We educate, inspire and engage our community in international affairs and global issues.
+What We Do: Our Mission We educate, inspire and engage our community in international affairs and global issues. |

 3250 Bonita Beach Rd. #205, Bonita Springs, FL 34134